What Strategic Marketing Leadership Actually Delivers

 The Challenge

-- Segmented customers by cohort and acquisition source
+- Conducted customer cohort and LTV analysis segmented by acquisition source

-- Built post-purchase email flows (review requests, cross-sell, replenishment)
+- Built post-purchase email flows: review requests, cross-sell sequences, replenishment triggers

 The Results